luiinge/maven-fetcher/README.md

 -----------------------------------------------------------------------------------------
 If you want to contribute to this project, visit the [Github project](https://github.com/luiinge/maven-fetcher).
 You can open a new issue / feature request, or make a pull request to consider.
-If your contribution is worthing, you will be added as a contributor in this very page.
+If your contribution is worthy, you will be added as a contributor in this very page.